-- Describe the public health service that your Practicum Organization provides. - Identify the Practicum Organization's problem, question, or issue related to this public health service that your Practicum will address (the "what"). - Identify the importance of the problem, question, or issue to the Practicum Organization (the "why"). - Describe your Preceptor's role in providing the public health service and relationship to the problem, question, or issue the Practicum will address (the "who"). - Discuss how the Practicum relates to the mission of your concentration: Health Analytics, Community Health, or Health Policy & Management.
+- Describe the public health service that your Practicum Organization provides. - Identify the Practicum Organization's problem, question, or issue related to this public health service that your Practicum will address (the "what"). - Identify the importance of the problem, question, or issue to the Practicum Organization (the "why").
+Include evidence from professional sources (journals, etc.) to support the importance of the problem. - Identify your Preceptor and title.
+Describe your Preceptor's role in providing the public health service and relationship to the problem, question, or issue the Practicum will address (the "who"). - Discuss how the Practicum relates to the mission of your concentration: Epidemiology and Biostatistics, Generalist, Community Health, or Health Policy & Management.